digital-asset/daml-katacoda/upgrading/extending-daml-models/2_new_package.md

 When you build a `dar` package with `daml build` within a project without an additional output argument, the `dar` will be under the path `.daml/dist/` relativ to your project root.

-Remove the two files `daml/Main.daml` and `daml/Setup.daml`.
-These were added as a starting point, but we have our own ideas.
+Remove the file `daml/Main.daml`.
+This was added as a starting point, but we have our own ideas.

 ```